Canadians Abroad and Returning Travelers

 Canada Emergency Wage Subsidy (CEWS)

-- Here is the government's official web page for this program with more detail: Canada Emergency Wage Subsidy
+- August 17: Here is the government's updated web page for this program with the changes announced in July and effective now: Canada Emergency Wage Subsidy

-- Applications opened Monday, April 27.
+- Employers may apply retroactively for Periods 1-4.
+Period 5 applications accepted as of August 17.
 You apply through your "My Business Account" on the CRA website.

-A calculator has been posted on the CRA and the above-noted web site to determine how much you can apply for.
-Calculator is here.
+- A calculator has been posted on the CRA and the above-noted web site to determine how much you can apply for.
+Access the calculator through the website above.

-- Eligible employers may receive a subsidy equal to 75% of "pre-crisis" wages to encourage them to keep their employees.
+- Eligible employers may receive a subsidy equal to 75% of "pre-crisis" wages (up to 85% if your revenue has declined 50% or more) to encourage them to keep their employees.
 Pre-crisis remuneration is the average weekly remuneration paid between January 1 and March 15, excluding any seven-day periods in respect of which the employee received no remuneration (so if you hired someone on February 1, you would not have to count the zero wages paid for January).
 Persons who are remunerated with dividends do not qualify.
 Non-arms length employees (e.g. family members) do qualify so long as they were receiving remuneration prior to the crisis - you can't add them to the payroll in March (or raise their salary) just to claim the subsidy.

 - Particularly to aid start ups and new businesses that cannot do a comparison with 2019, it is now an option for all companies to compare with the average of January and February 2020, and only a 15% decline in March is required to qualify.
 A 30% decline will be needed for subsequent months (April, May).
 Choose carefully which method you are going to use, as you cannot change the period for comparison after applying.